 Petroleum and Greenhouse Gas Pipelines Act 1969

-An Act relating to the construction, operation and maintenance of pipelines for the conveyance of petroleum and for purposes connected therewith.
+An Act relating to the construction, operation and maintenance of pipelines for the conveyance of petroleum or greenhouse gas substances and for connected purposes.

+[Long title amended: No. 17 of 2024 s.
+198.]